 Research Summarization

-Academic institutions use language models to condense long research papers, but not without checks.
+Academic institutions use language models to condense research papers but not without checks.
 One model generates a summary, another verifies citation accuracy, and a third flags data misinterpretation or statistical bias.
-This Chain of Verification ensures that the final summary is not just concise but credible.
-By layering validation steps, universities can trust that the summarized content maintains academic rigor and preserves the integrity of the original research.
+This Chain of Verification ensures that the final summary is concise and credible, maintaining academic rigor and preserving the integrity of the original research.

 Risk Analysis in Finance